Criminal Justice Reform in the States: Spotlight on Legislatures

 Washington adopted two new laws relevant to detention and sentencing over the past month.
 One restricts the state’s aggressive habit of detention of minors for noncriminal acts but it makes exceptions when such behavior violates a valid court order.
 The other amended the state’s three-strikes statutes by removing second-degree robbery from the list of offenses that can trigger a life without parole sentence.
 Both bills were narrowed during the legislative negotiations.
 Read more in the Political Report.

-North Dakota reduced penalties for marijuana possession last month, Kyle Jaeger reports in Marijuana Moment.
-In a step toward decriminalization, a new law eliminates the threat of jail for first-time offenders who possess under half an ounce.
+North Dakota reduced penalties for marijuana possession last month.
+In a step toward decriminalization, the new law eliminates the threat of jail for first-time offenders who possess under half an ounce.
 It reduces possession of a greater quantity from a felony to a misdemeanor.
 North Dakotans rejected a referendum to legalize marijuana last year.

 Detention conditions & bail